schochastics/netrankr/cran-comments.md

-# Update from 1.2.2 to 1.2.3
+# Update from 1.2.3 to 1.2.4

-quick bugfix release to prevent package from being deleted from CRAN due to failing test
+added functions from an archived CRAN package

 ## Test environments
 * ubuntu 22.04, R 4.3.2